 Hair loss is inevitable as you age.
-Both women and men will experience some degree of thinning, receding, and balding.
+Both women and men will experience some degree of thinning, receding, and balding that may affect their type of hairline.
 However, a mature hairline doesn’t mean you’re destined for a bald future.

 However, just because your hairline thins and changes doesn’t mean you’ll become bald.
 Hairline maturation isn’t always a sign of male pattern baldness.
 A man’s natural hairline will develop over decades with subtle changes, so keep reading to find out more.